wupg98/mlestalk-webworker/README.md

 # Mles WebWorker

-Mles WebWorker is an open source Mles (Modern Lightweight channEl Service) client layer protocol implementation written in JavaScript.
+Mles WebWorker is an open source Mles (Modern Lightweight channEl Service) WebSocket client layer protocol implementation written in JavaScript.
 It used as part of MlesTalk Android app, but it can be used independently by any application over its messaging application interface.

 All messaging is secured by Blowfish [1] (56-bit key) with ciphertext stealing (CTS) [2] + All-or-nothing-transform (AONT) [3] and Blake2 [4] HMAC.